Saxo Morningstar High Dividend Q4 2019 commentary

 |Investment style||High-quality stocks offering attractive dividends|

 Q4 2019 saw a strong performance for global stock markets, supported by accommodative central bank policies and the economy proving more resilient than many expected in the second half of the year.
-Reduced trade fears and more clarity surrounding Brexit helped send shares to record highs in many parts of the world.
+Trade fears reduced and more clarity surrounding Brexit helped shares to record highs in many parts of the world.

 Although equity sectors gained ground, the energy sector was relatively weak as concerns around oil oversupply tempered gains, whilst healthcare took some heat amid political developments.
 Booming technology stocks and internet-oriented names in the communications services sector underpinned the outperformance of “growth” stocks (companies whose earnings are expected to grow substantially and thus are more expensive than the average stock) over “value” stocks (stocks that are priced cheaper than the average stock) throughout 2019.